wheelcomplex/quicktemplate/README.md

 }
 ```

-Attentive readers may notice different output tags were used in these
+Careful readers may notice different output tags were used in these
 templates: `{%s name %}` and `{%= Hello(name) %}`.
 What's the difference?
 The `{%s x %}` is used for printing html-safe strings, while `{%= F() %}`
 is used for embedding template function calls.
 Quicktemplate supports also